Laser Engraving and Marking

 - Coating underlying substrate with low thermally conducting materials (anodized aluminum and silicon nitride)

-- Change of surface roughness after local melting and re-solidification ( marking Al2O3/SiN ceramics, silicon, gold, platinum, some plastics)
+- Melting and re-solidification to increase surface roughness ( Al2O3/SiN ceramics, silicon, gold, platinum, and select plastics)

-- Deposition of target material on a marking material (marking quartz wafer using ceramic target and inverted material transfer)
+- Deposition of target material on a desired substrate (quartz using a ceramic target with inverted material transfer)

-LLTI can mark any shape or illustration, identification, and a variety of Automatic ID codes, including but not limited to Data Matrix, Dot Matrix, Code 3 of 9, Interleaved 2 of 5 and many others.
+Laser Light Technologies can laser mark or laser engrave any shape or illustration, identification, and a variety of automatic ID codes, including but not limited to Data Matrix, Dot Matrix, Code 3 of 9, Interleaved 2 of 5, and many others.
 We have character recognition systems and 2D readers to verify and grade marks to ANSI Standards.
-Area of applications include medical, semiconductor, MEMS, aerospace and automotive industries.
+Areas of applications include medical, semiconductor, MEMS, aerospace and automotive industries.

-LLTI specializes in marking anodized aluminum, stainless steel, titanium, gold, silver, nickel, silicon, wood, glass, acrylic, delrin, and a variety of polymers.
-We have the capability of putting a permanent laser mark on the inner surface of rings.
-We can mark any font or custom logo required by our customer.
+Laser Light specializes in laser marking and laser engraving anodized aluminum, stainless steel, titanium, gold, silver, nickel, silicon, wood, glass, acrylic, delrin, and a variety of polymers.
+We also have the capability of putting a permanent laser mark on the inner surface of rings.
+We can mark any font or custom logo you specify.